Ballistic369/QA-html-project/README.md

 Update log
 7.06.21 - uploaded my 'tea project html' files.
-        - edited and removed lines that were not seen as fault in html files but were faulty in git-hub.
+        - edited and removed lines that were not seen as fault in html files (using notepad++) but were faulty in git-hub.